3.3.2-C Appeals and Variances in MIL-O District

 Minor variances shall include a variance from the minimum statewide watershed protection rules that results in the relaxation of up to 10 percent of any vegetated setback, density, or minimum lot size requirement applicable to low density development, or the relaxation of up to five percent of any vegetated setback, density, or minimum lot size requirement applicable to high density development.
 For variances to a vegetated setback requirement, the percent variation shall be calculated using the foot print of built-upon area proposed to encroach within the vegetated setback divided by the total area of vegetated setback within the project.

-Major variances means a variance that is not defined defined in 15A NCAC 02B .0621 of the North Carolina Administrative Code.
+Major variances means a variance that is not a "minor variance" as that term is defined in 15A NCAC 02B .0621 of the North Carolina Administrative Code.

 c) Major and Minor Variances are differentiated as to procedures and standards.